WhiteDevil1247/CommerceNest/README.md

 Generated Documents List                                                             ITR Registration Helper
                                                                                                 |
                                                                                Video Helper for Document Registration
 ```

 ---

 ## Benefits

-- **Simplified Registration Process:** No need to visit multiple agencies or websites for document certification.
+- **Simplified Registration Process:** A one-stop solution eliminates the need for visits to multiple agencies.
-- **Personalized Assistance:** Access to certified professionals for financial and legal help.
+- **Personalized Assistance:** Direct access to certified professionals for financial and legal assistance.
+- **Custom AI Chatbot:** No external APIs are used; our chatbot is self-built and trained to answer queries specific to business registration.
-- **Cost and Time Savings:** Eliminate unnecessary costs and reduce time spent on ITR filing and document certifications.
+- **Cost and Time Savings:** Reduces unnecessary costs and time spent on ITR filing and document certifications.

 ---

 ## Installation (For Developers)

 1. Clone this repository:
    ```bash
    git clone https://github.com/your-repo/business-registration-solution.git